apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**DraftKings and FanDuel Promo Code for MNF: $1,400 Jets vs Chargers Bonus**
+**Dad of Highland Park parade shooting suspect pleads guilty to reckless conduct for helping son obtain gun**

-You can read more about it [here](https://www.gamingtoday.com/news/draftkings-fanduel-sportsbook-promo-code-mnf-chargers-jets-betting-preview/).
+You can read more about it [here](https://abcnews.go.com/US/dad-highland-park-parade-shooting-suspect-pleads-guilty/story?id=104657360).

 ## Requirements
 - Python 3.8